mahozad/ceno/README.md

 #

+To build the application jar run the "bootjar" task or if it is a plain program without a build tool, create the jar with artifacts of IDEA.

+#

 To disable TypeScript error its service can be disabled in IntelliJ:
 Go to `Settings` -> `Languages & Frameworks` -> `TypeScript` -> uncheck `TypeScript Language Service`